sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 # Introduction

-Let's start with a truism: there is no black-and-white approach to scaling up a blockchain and increasing its transactions per second (TPS).
+Let's start with a truism.
+There is no black-and-white approach to scaling up a blockchain and increasing its throughput (TPS).
 Just as with any software system, there is a series of trade-offs to be made, based on restrictions and available tools and technologies.
-Wearing an architect / senior engineer hat on requires ???
+Wearing an architect / senior engineer's hat on requires us to be aware of both the restrictions as well the technical landscape around us.
+This will allow us to make informed decisions in the face of uncertainty.

 In this post, I will
 * lay out some "realistic" requirements of a fictional chain,
 * examine the current technological landscape, and
-* present an example approach on scaling the chain, while discussing the thought process.
+* present an example approach of scaling the chain, while discussing the thought process.

 > For the readers without a deep understanding of the blockchain space, I will start by quickly introducing some basic
-> concepts: L1 & L2s, rollups, side-chains, the importance of EVM,etc
+> concepts: L1 & L2s, rollups, side-chains, the importance of EVM, etc
 > If you feel you are well-versed in blockchain concepts, you can just skip to section [*Setting the stage*](#setting_the_stage).

 ## L3, L2, L1, L0...
 Lift-off!